Board of Directors

-Adrian Z. Diaz is a 20+ year veteran of the Seattle Police Department who holds the rank of Sergeant.
-Sergeant Diaz oversees the Community Outreach Section to include; Youth Violence Prevention, Community Outreach, Race and Social Justice Initiative, Crime Prevention Coordinators and False Alarms.
+Adrian Z. Diaz is a 20+ year veteran of the Seattle Police Department who holds the rank of Assistant Chief.
+Assistant Chief Diaz oversees the Community Outreach Section to include; Youth Violence Prevention, Community Outreach, Race and Social Justice Initiative, Crime Prevention Coordinators and False Alarms.

 Innovative problem-solving and community building are key areas SGT Diaz works hard to bring to his work.
 He oversaw the Seattle Police Department’s Micro Community Policing Plans and coordinated the police department’s involvement in several youth initiatives including: Opportunities Youth, Youth Job Opportunities Initiative and The Seattle Youth Violence Prevention Initiative.

 Diaz has contributed to several national publications on Community Policing and Juvenile Justice.
 He was an instructor for IACP’s Juvenile Justice Institute in 2014-2015.
 Diaz holds a B.A. in Law and Justice from Central Washington University and a Master’s in Public Administration from the University of Washington.
 He is a commissioner for the Washington State Supreme Court’s Minority and Justice Commission.